 Oatmeal cookies are such a classic.
 And these white chocolate cranberry oatmeal cookies are the perfect variety for Christmas.
-What you’ll especially love about these oatmeal cookies is the soft & chewy texture.
+What you’ll especially love about these oatmeal cookies is the soft and chewy texture.
 Sometimes oatmeal cookies are dry, too crunchy, or just kind of blah.
 But these cookies break all the stereotypes.
 They’re full of flavor thanks to brown sugar, cinnamon, vanilla and a hint of molasses.
 The molasses also adds chewiness to the texture.
 Then they’re filled with dried cranberries and white chocolate chips to really take them to the next level.

 White Chocolate Cranberry Oatmeal Cookies

 - ½ cup packed brown sugar (105 grams) light or dark, I used dark

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar (50 grams)

-- 1 tbsp honey
+- 1 tablespoon molasses or honey

 - 1 large egg

-- 2 teaspoons vanilla
+- 1 ½ teaspoons vanilla extract

-- 1 cup all-purpose flour
+- 1 cup all-purpose flour (125 grams)

 - 1 teaspoon cinnamon

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 cup white chocolate chips
+- ½ cup white chocolate chips (90 grams)

-- 1/2 cup dried cranberries
+- ½ cup dried cranberries (50 grams)

 - In a separate medium bowl, whisk together the flour, cinnamon, baking soda and salt.

 - Turn the mixer down to low speed and beat in the oatmeal.